backube/volsync/docs/usage/kopia/filesystem-destination.rst

 Overview
 ========

-The filesystem destination feature allows you to use a PersistentVolumeClaim (PVC) as a backup destination for Kopia repositories.
-This provides an alternative to remote storage backends like S3, enabling backups to local or network-attached storage.
+The filesystem repository feature allows you to use a PersistentVolumeClaim (PVC) as a backup repository for Kopia.
+This provides an alternative to remote storage backends like S3, Azure, or GCS, enabling backups to local or network-attached storage with a simplified and secure API.

 Use Cases
 =========

-The filesystem destination is ideal for:
+The filesystem repository is ideal for:

 * **Local Backups**: Store backups on local storage for quick access and recovery
 * **NFS/Network Storage**: Use existing NFS or other network storage infrastructure